 Debating whether or not cyber war is a real thing, or if it's ever occurred or ever will occur, it was just kind of cool to think about it.
 We all think we're such experts in the cyber world now, but going through a class like that shows us that we still have a lot to learn.

 What helped you adjust to the online format?

 The faculty was really good.
 Whenever you had a question, you could just shoot them an email and 99 percent of the time you'd get an email back within a couple hours.
 They'd be able to help you out and clarify whatever issue you had.
 You just had to reach out and ask.
-They're not just going to send you email every day and ask, “Is everything OK?”
+They're not just going to send you an email every day and ask, “Is everything OK?”
 But if you reach out to them, you're going to get a response back.
-I had a couple professors who would even get on Skype with you or get on the phone whenever you needed something like that.
+I had a couple of professors who would even get on Skype with you, or get on the phone, whenever you needed something like that.

 What kind of career are you leaning toward?